 Relations between Language and Behavior

 Effective interventions to support children with speech or language impairments must consider the relationship between language and behavior.
 This is a particular point of concern, as we know 81% of children with behavior disorders have clinically-meaningful and unidentified language deficits (Hollo et al., 2014), and these deficits emerge across subdomains of language (Hollo et al., 2018) and language assessments (Chow & Hollo, 2018).
-Further, children with language impairments demonstrate more challenging behaviors concurrently (Curtis et al., 2018) and are twice as likely to demonstrate behavior problems later on than their typically develop peers (Yew & O’Kearney, 2013).
+Further, children with language impairments demonstrate more challenging behaviors concurrently (Curtis et al., 2018) and are twice as likely to demonstrate behavior problems later on than their typically developing peers (Yew & O’Kearney, 2013).
 Because of the significant association between low language skills and behavior problems concurrently and predictively (Chow et al., 2018; Chow et al. 2020), an explicit focus on behavior and behavior management for SLPs is essential, particularly given that children with language impairments are likely to exhibit or develop challenging behaviors (Curtis et al.; Yew & O’Kearney, 2013), and children with behavior disorders are likely to need language intervention (Benner et al., 2002; Chow, 2018; Chow & Wehby, 2019; Hollo et al., 2018).

 Students who exhibit challenging behavior are less likely to engage in instruction and social interactions, thus limiting their language learning opportunities (Qi et al., 2006).
 In turn, students with language delays are more likely to exhibit challenging behavior and less likely to use appropriate communication and prosocial skills (Roben et al., 2013; Rescorla et al., 2007).
 Students with concomitant language delays and challenging behavior are likely to display low levels of academic and social engagement during their early school years that can lead to negative long term outcomes (Bulotsky-Shearer et al., 2012; Chow, 2018; Crick et al., 2006).
 Therefore, simultaneously targeting students’ language and prosocial skills may ameliorate the negative cycle that exists between challenging behavior and delayed language development by simultaneously increasing social and academic engagement (Vitiello & Williford, 2016).